What is Ovarian Cancer?

 In early stages, there may be no symptoms for ovarian cancer.

 Ovarian cancer can have subtle symptoms which can be easily confused with other conditions.
-If you have the following symptoms that persist and cannot be explained by other reasons, report them to your doctor.
+If you have symptoms of ovarian cancer or cysts that persist and cannot be explained by other reasons, report them to your doctor.

 Assessing Your Risk

-There are no standard screening tests for ovarian cancer.
+There are no standard screening tests for an ovarian cancer diagnosis.
 Family history can be important.
 Women who have a family history of ovarian cancer are at an increased risk of getting the disease.
 Women with an increased risk of ovarian cancer may consider surgery (removal of the ovaries) to prevent it.

 Assessing your risk »